lexxpavlov/PageBundle/README.md

 }
 ```

 Composer will install bundle to `vendor/lexxpavlov` directory.
+Bundle StofDoctrineExtensionsBundle will be install automatically, if it didn't install earlier.

 ### Adding bundle to your application kernel